 Symptoms of PAN combined with ethylene include downward leaf and stem curling (epinasty), inward petal curling and the failure of buds to open (sleepiness), and stunting.
 Color breaking in blossoms and early petal drop may also occur.

-Bottom line: air pollution is bad for all of us.
+Bottom line: air pollution is harmful to all of us.

 You can grow a surprising amount of food in your own yard.
 Ask me how!